 1. Lightcast 2023.
 Online job postings data provides a useful barometer for the health of the jobs market.
 It is important to note that the data does not capture all activity, so it should be considered as an estimate of activity only.

-2. Job postings are rounded to the nearest 10 or 100.
+2.Job postings are rounded to the nearest 10 or 100.

-3. Data for Credit Managers and Credit Controllers, and Accountants is based on job titles for the whole of Scotland.
+3.Data is based on SOC 3416 for the whole of Scotland.
+Median salary based on 28% of job postings.